rarescarab/flock/README.md

 ### Users

 ##### GET
-Endpoint: `/api/users/:username`
+Endpoint: `/api/users`

+Example: `/api/users?username=myusername`

-Append the username to the URL path (accessed by `request.params.username`).
+Append a query to the URL path with a username parameter (accessed by `request.param('username')`).
 The response sends back a JSON object containing the user's ID, name, username, and an array of populated boards.

 ##### POST
 Endpoint: `/api/users`